sahiliamsso/docs/source/authn-guide/customauthn.md

 It is not uncommon to get locked out of the Gluu Server while testing the authentication script.

-In such a case the following method can be used to revert back to the older authentication method.
+In such a case the following method can be used to revert back to the older authentication method:

+`add method`

 As a secondary option, InPrivate or Incognito or Private Browser from various Browsers can be used.